netdata/learn/docs/cloud/monitor.md

 enter a text query that filters by hostname, or use the dropdown that appears as you begin typing to filter by operating system or the service(s) that node provides.

-Use the **Group by** dropdown to choose between no grouping, grouping by alarm status (`critical`, `warning`, and `clear`), and grouping by the service they provide.
+Use the **Group by** dropdown to choose between no grouping, grouping by the node's alarm status (`critical`, `warning`, and `clear`), and grouping by the service each node provides.

-See what services Netdata Cloud can filter by with [supported collectors list ](/docs/agent/collectors/collectors/).
+See what services Netdata Cloud can filter by with [supported collectors list](/docs/agent/collectors/collectors/).

 ## Monitor active alarms

-You can see active alarms in two ways: By clicking on the bell icon in the top navigation, or clicking on the first column of any node's row in the List view.
+You can see active alarms in two ways: by clicking on the bell icon in the top navigation, or clicking on the first column of any node's row in the List view.
 This column's color changes based on the node's health status—gray is `clear`, yellow is `warning`, and red is `critical`.

 ![The active alarms panel in Netdata Cloud](/img/docs/cloud/active-alarms.png)

-The Alarms panel lists all active alarms for nodes within that War Room, and tells you which chart triggered the alarm, what that chart's current value, the alarm that triggered, and when the alarm status first began.
+The Alarms panel lists all active alarms for nodes within that War Room, and tells you which chart triggered the alarm, what that chart's current value is, the alarm that triggered it, and when the alarm status first began.

 ### Troubleshoot with active alarm information and context